swiftlang/swift-evolution/proposals/NNNN-swiftpm-package-resolved-lock-file.md

 with the latest versions.

 Updating the dependencies includes updating all of the git based dependencies and pulling the latest state from the repositories.
-Afterwards, Swift PM will resolve the dependency graph again and tries to update to the highest version possible.
+Afterwards, SwiftPM will resolve the dependency graph again and tries to update to the highest version possible.